Every index leaves a receipt. Every retention claim is signed.

 One endpoint.
 One envelope.
 No Hive dependency in your inference path.

-A embeddings · vector operator adopts hive-vcr-1 by appending the receipt envelope to the response and exposing a public verification key.
-Hive's countersignature is a sidecar; it does not sit on the critical path.
-If Hive disappears, the operator's receipts remain verifiable against the operator's own key.
+An embeddings and vector operator adopts hive-vcr-1 by adding the receipt package to its response and publishing a verification key.
+Hive's signature rides alongside the operator's own, off to the side.
+It never sits on the critical path.
+If Hive goes away, the operator's receipts still check out against the operator's own key.